 No Future Pregnancies

 One of the biggest drawbacks of removing the ovaries is the fact that you’ll no longer be able to bear children.
 Some Cysters are already past this stage in their life and the loss of future pregnancies isn’t a big deal.
-However, it’s important to realize an oophorectomy totally closes that door.
+However, it’s important to realize that an oophorectomy totally closes that door.

 If you get a unilateral oophorectomy, it won’t be impossible to get pregnant, but fertility will be significantly reduced.
 Since many women with PCOS already struggle with infertility, pregnancy after any type of oophorectomy can seem impossible.